emory-libraries/litsdev-hubot/README.md

 Slack:
 - HUBOT_SLACK_TOKEN

+Copy bin/.hubotrc.sample to bin/.hubotrc and fill in values.
+Use bin/daemon.sh to run.

+### Running marvin Locally

+You can test your hubot by running it locally.

-When running from the command line, you should provide name and adapter options:
+When running marvin from the command line, you may want to provide name and adapter options (or leave off -a slack to test locally):

     % bin/hubot -a slack -n marvin

-### Running marvin Locally

-You can test your hubot by running the following.

-You can start marvin locally by running:

-    % bin/hubot

 You'll see some start up output about where your scripts come from and a
 prompt: